ARRYTHEBEAST/SitesInMyCity/README.md

 Check out the website at https://arrythebeast.github.io/sites-in-my-city/

+To contribute to the website, check out the Contribute.md file.

 Submit Pull Requests to add more places, features and fixes to the website.

 ## THE WEBSITE IS INCOMPLETE.
 WORK IS IN PROGRESS.